 Next time we’ll eliminate the last obstacles between you and the sweet freedom of drawing liberation.

 There’s nothing quite like the feeling of the total freedom to go where you want and draw whatever you want.
 Oh sweet freedom, I can hear you calling now!
 But there are a couple of circumstances that could cramp your perfect artist’s bliss!

 What if your objet du désir is huge and your paper is small, or vica versa!
 Sight-size doesn’t always make drawing easy in these circumstances.
 There’s a solution that’s not too complicated and doesn’t even include math.
-(Well, it kind of does, but I’ll try to avoid talking about it in that way.)
+(Well, it kind of does, but I’ll try to avoid talking about it as much as I can.)
 I’ll show you how to do that the next time.

-Until then, my dear pencil friends, keep those pencils moving, that’s right, reach on out there and measure things, oh yea, it feels good!
+Until then, my dear pencil friends, keep those pencils moving, that’s right, reach on out there and measure things, oh yeah, it feels good!

 Here are the supplies you need for this whole series of lessons, plus two more pencil grades and another type of eraser that I added to make a complete kit.
 I appreciate it when you buy from my links!
 In any case though, do try to find these brands.
 They inexpensive, good quality, and will save you many headaches.

 (If one is out of stock, get the next softer grade.)